Primate Conservation

 Zimbabwe volunteer packages

-We highly recommend combining the Primate Conservation project with a week or two (or longer!) at our very popularΒ Rhino & Elephant Conservation Programme.
-Experience life in a 10,000 acre private conservancy, dedicated to the protection and breeding of the endangered black rhino.
+We highly recommend combining volunteering with monkeys with a week or two (or longer!) at our very popular Rhino & Elephant Conservation Program.
+This program is a short 1-hour internal flight away.
+You will experience life in a 10,000 acre private conservancy, dedicated to the protection and breeding of the endangered black rhino.
 Click for more details of our Conservancy & Rehabilitation combination project.

-The primary goal of the Primate ConservationΒ Programme is for there to be no captive primates kept in Zimbabwe.
-This could include primates kept as exotic pets, victims of the illegal wildlife trade or those affected by conflict situations.
+The primary goal of the Primate Conservation Program is for there to be no captive primates kept in Zimbabwe.
+This includes primates kept as exotic pets, victims of the illegal wildlife trade or those affected by conflict situations.

-Baboons and monkeys are looked upon as pests by farmers and are often poisoned or shot.
+Baboons and other old world monkeys are looked upon as pests who can be very destructive to farmers’ crops and are often poisoned or shot.
 This results in both horrendous injuries and numerous orphaned babies, who, if not rescued, often spend their inevitably short lives in small cages.
 However, the success of primate release in Southern Africa is an admirable 97%, and the sanctuary works hard to maintain this high standard.

-The sanctuary has an open-door policy to all animals in need of care, and the focus with these animals is also on eventual release, either back into wilderness areas, or into a phase two release site within a local wildlife reserve.
+The sanctuary has an open-door policy for all animals in need of care.
+The focus is also on eventual release, either back into wilderness areas, or into a release site within a local wildlife reserve.
 Releases of animals and birds by the project are well-documented and have a high success rate.

-Agonised the projectβs rehabilitation and release goals, they work hard to ensure the long term protection of Zimbabweβs wildlife through a unified approach to conservation – involving communities and other environmental stakeholders.
-They work hard to demonstrate how small animals can successfully exist alongside local communities, and encourage communities to report problem animals, rather than take their own action.
+Alongside the project’s rehabilitation and release goals, they work hard to ensure the long-term protection of Zimbabwe’s wildlife by working together with local communities and other environmental stakeholders.
+The team work hard to demonstrate how small animals can successfully exist alongside local communities, and encourage people to report problem animals, rather than take their own action.

 The primate conservation sanctuary was founded in 2013 when an orphaned baby baboon was given to the owner to raise.
-The formation of the sanctuary was a long way off, but a promise was made to the baboon, that one day she would be returned to the wild.
+The formation of the sanctuary was a long way off, but a promise was made to the baboon that one day she would be returned to the wild.
 It remains the only dedicated primate rehabilitation and release facility in Zimbabwe.
-Since 2014, when the sanctuary was purpose-built to house primates, the centre has grown and now has an open door policy to any animal in need of care.
+Since 2014, when the sanctuary was purpose-built to house primates, the center has grown and now has an open-door policy to any animal in need of care.

-The project’s mission is for there to be no primates in captivity in Zimbabwe, and has a very successful release record, having relocated many once-captive baboons and monkeys back into the wilderness of the Matobo National Park – one of the country’s largest and most unspoilt areas.
-Other small animals, including pangolins, servals, owls and bush babies, have been successfully released into a Phase two release site in a local wildlife haven.
+The project’s mission is for there to be no primates in captivity in Zimbabwe.
+It has a very successful release record, relocated many once-captive baboons and monkeys back into the wilderness of the Matobo National Park.
+The park is one of Zimbabwe’s largest and most unspoilt areas.
+Other threatened species that face habitat loss, including pangolins, servals, owls and bush babies, have been successfully released into a Phase two release site in a local wildlife haven.

-This programme is a wonderful experience for volunteers of all ages, where you can experience Africa in a safe environment, work hard and really see the impact that your contribution is having.
+This program is a wonderful experience for volunteers of all ages.
+It’s a place where you can experience Africa in a safe environment, work hard and really see the impact that your contribution is having.
 The small team also makes this a great, hands-on, personal experience.
-There is some walking over uneven terrain, so volunteers should be of reasonable mobility.
+There is some walking involved over uneven terrain, so volunteers should be of reasonable mobility.
 You should be able to communicate reasonably well in spoken English.

 This project is ideal for self-motivated volunteers who are willing and able to be flexible with activities and timings.
 The work at the sanctuary will depend largely on what animals are resident and their particular needs.
 With rescues often happening at odd times and animals arriving during the day, it is vital that volunteers are adaptable to often last-minute changes in itineraries.
 Be assured that your role at the sanctuary is extremely important and the more you put in, the more rewarding the experience will be.

-How old do I need to be to volunteer with primates?
+How old do I need to be to volunteer with monkeys?

 How many volunteers will there be?